 To sum up, we have 40 journalists who are members, including those from Pulitzer Prize-winning print outlets like The Washington Post and The New York Times, popular online sites like Polygon and smaller, ardently written blogs like Videodame.
 Lev Grossman, the author of The Magicians, is an honorary member.

 We serve 25 students at the DreamYard Prep School and Bronx Collegiate Academy.
-We have expanded to five Circles as of the early 2019.
+We have expanded to six Circles as of the early 2020.

 We would love to talk with you more about our nonprofit work in the community.